 From the epic Mercedes-Benz Museum to Germany’s second largest beer festival, this is my definitive guide to sightseeing in Stuttgart!

-It’s packed full of fun things to do, it’s incredibly easy to get around, it has some of the best shopping in all of Germany and it is also home to the 2nd largest beer festival in the country.
+I have to say I really love Stuttgart and it’s a city that too me by surprise.
+There are loads of fun things to do in Stuttgart, it’s incredibly easy to get around, it has some of the best shopping in all of Germany and it is also home to the 2nd largest beer festival in the country.

 Stuttgart is also a city famous for cars with two awesome museums that’ll please any petrolhead – the Mercedes-Benz Museum and the Porsche Museum.